nalbury/heatseeker/README.md

 curl localhost:8000/metrics |grep fahrenheit
 ```

-You can then add a scrape config in prometheus to scrape this endpoint from another cluster.
+You can then add a scrape config for this endpoint in an existing prometheus install.

+## Misc

+- All pods should restart and systemd should enable heatseeker at boot, however there is currently no persistent state for Prometheus (time series data), or Grafana(configuration and dashboard data).

+- The thermocouble sensor must be connected to  **hub port 1** on the VINT hub.